DollieWP/dollie/readme.txt

 A turn-key solution for WordPress product vendors, agencies and developers to start offering white-labeled cloud services and SaaS/WaaS to their customers.

 == Changelog ==

+= 3.2.3 =
+* WP 5.5 compatibility.
+Changed dashboard query parameter from "page" to "section"

 = 3.2.2 =
 * Extra check on undeploy cron so a site will be removed locally if it was already removed from dollie.io